-Lunch menu from Karnataka is never complete without a side of kosambari.
-This delectable salad mix of lentils, cooling cucumber and fresh coconut is as refreshing and a palate cleanser amidst the sweet sour and spicy curries which surround it.
+The lunch menu from Karnataka is never complete without a side of kosambari.
+This delectable salad mix of lentils, cooling cucumber and fresh coconut is as refreshing and a palate cleanser amidst the sweet-sour and spicy curries which surround it.

 Kosambari in Udupi

 I loved the idea of kosambari when I first had them in Udupi.
 Though the sadhya menu confused me with multiple sweets, snacks rice and curries which kept endlessly coming.
 This was very different from the South Indian Sadhya I was used to.
 Over a period of time with my husband, I have learnt to put my hand out to say no to the sweets that keep loading up during the sadhya, just in time before they are dropped on to the huge banana leaf and that saves me from struggling to finish them.
 This trick doesn’t work if the serving person really knows you, say for me, my brother in law!!

 Well, at the sadhya like that I will never say no to two items – kosambari and paalpeni.
 They are my favourites every time I visit Udupi.

 Hesarubele kosumalli or koshimbir is one soothing recipe that I learnt first from the Udupi cuisine.
 There is nothing complicated about this lentil salad, yet it is keeping that simplicity in balance with the flavour that makes the recipe perfect.
 The split mung bean or hesarubele, soaked has the best crunch factor in a salad.
 The same recipe can be made with cucumbers, snake gourd, grated carrots or like me use watermelon rind.
 You can use split chickpea like the carrot kadalebele kosambari.
 Don’t forget a few pomegranate arils when they are in season. the tempering and freshly grated coconut make this salad truly remarkable.

 To watch how that balance is achieved using mung beans and cucumbers, try this video and scroll down for the proportions in the recipe card.